gabotronix/underpass/README.md

 The Shadowsocks password is defined in `/opt/underpass/.env`

 Please change the Shadowsocks password immediately in order to avoid unauthorized access.
-You can do so by editing `.env` using your preferred text editor and changing the value of `SHADOWSOCKS_PASSWORD=_your_password_`
+You can do so by editing `.env` using your preferred text editor and changing the value of `SHADOWSOCKS_PASSWORD=`

 Once done, restart the container:
 ```